-To explain this rule, let’s pretend we’re introducing ourselves to a power broker named Riz Clargley.
-First, let’s discuss salutations.
+To explain this rule, let’s pretend we’re introducing ourselves to a power broker named Riz Clargley:

 Seriously.
 Don’t use the word “Dear” to greet someone, unless that person is your grandparent.

 Instead, use “Ms. Clargley” or simply “Riz.”
-If you’re feeling sassy, you can add “Hi” or “Hello.”
-The point is to be yourself, move straight to the first sentence and avoid alerting the recipient to the fact you’re a frightened rookie.
+Adding a simple “Hi” or “Hello” is also acceptable.
+The point is to be yourself, move straight to the first sentence and avoid alerting the recipient to the fact that you’re a frightened rookie.

 Sentence 1: Why

-Tell Riz why you’re interrupting her busy day in one punchy line.
+Tell Clargley why you’re interrupting her busy day in one punchy line.
 This sentence must contain these specific elements:

 - Why the recipient should care about your email.
-This might include the fact you share common personal or professional connections.
+This might include some shared common personal or professional connections.
 Perhaps you’re from the same home state or university.
 Casually mention one or two of those shared interests, but don’t sound like a stalker.